 The emphasis of incest recovery is on understanding the violation of trust we experienced at the hands of those who were supposed to be our protectors.
 Incest perpetrators may have been our parents, older siblings, other family members, family friends, neighbors, and baby-sitters, members of the clergy, teachers, doctors or others in a position of authority over us as children.

 In circumstances where we were repeatedly exposed to our perpetrators, we lost what should have been our birthright, a safe place to grow up.
 Having to continue to associate with our perpetrators in our daily and nightly childhood lives, our ability to trust was destroyed.
 Our very childhood itself was betrayed.
 We lived in an environment of abuse so devastating that, to survive it, many have lived in denial that became amnesia, developed multiple personalities, physical illnesses, sexual obsessions, severe depression and/or suicidal tendencies.
 These were the survival techniques we used as very inventive children who were determined to live beyond our torment.
-We give thanks to our child who was, because he or she did whatever was necessary to allow us to survive the horror and to be alive today.
+We give thanks to our child who was, because he or she or they did whatever was necessary to allow us to survive the horror and to be alive today.

 But now it is necessary that we begin to leave behind survival techniques that no longer serve us.